Abd al-Rahman al-Jabarti

-Abd al-Rahman ibn Hasan al-Jabarti (عبد الرحمن بن حسن الجبرتي; 1753–1825) was an Egyptian-Somali Islamic scholar and historian who spent most of his life in Cairo.
+Abd al-Rahman ibn Hasan al-Jabarti (عبد الرحمن بن حسن الجبرتي; 1753–1825) was an Egyptian Islamic scholar and historian who spent most of his life in Cairo.

 Biography

 Al-Jabarti may have been born in the village of Tell al-Gabarti in the northern Delta province of Beheira, Egypt.
 Abdulkader Saleh asserts that al-Jabarti was instead born in Cairo.
 Al-Jabarti was born into a prominent family of Ulama with ties to the Egyptian scholarly and political elite.
 Al-Jabarti's father, Hassan ibn Ibrahim, was a learned and highly venerated man in Cairo.
 It is believed that Hassan al-Jabarti travelled from Zeila to Cairo during the mid-18th century, and was of a Somali ethnic background.
 According to his writings, his name comes from his "seventh-degree grandfather", Abd al-Rahman, who was the earliest member of his family known to him.
 The older Abd al-Rahman was from Jabarah (located in the Horn of Africa).